Trump's crackdown in D.C. leaves residents on edge as federal agents set up checkpoints

 “We’re not playing games," he said.

-Trump suggested that operations in the city could last for a while and be a model for others around the country.
+Trump suggested that operations in the city could be drawn out and serve as a model for others around the country.

 “We’re going to make it safe, and we’re going to go on to other places, but we’re going to stay here for a while," he said.